Unraveling LoRA Interference: Orthogonal Subspaces for Robust Model Merging: Experiments

 Although the baseline slightly outperforms our method on Fisher merging, the difference is minimal at just $0.07\%$.
 Additionally, our method consistently improves downstream task performance across all eight datasets.

 \paragraph{Merging Decoder-Only Models.} The results for Llama3.2-1B are shown in~\cref{tab:llama1b-pertask}.
 On average, our method surpasses the baseline on TA, RegMean, TIES, and EMR.
-Per-task improvements reach up to $12.78\%$, $7.91\%$, and $6.12\%$ for TA, RegMean, and EMR, respectively.
+Per-task improvements reach up to $12.78\%$ and $7.91\%$ for TA and RegMean, respectively.

 Importantly, our method consistently enhances downstream fine-tuning performance on Llama3.2-1B, demonstrating its effectiveness in decoder-only model merging.

 \paragraph{Merging Large Language Models.} Following the setting of baselines, we further evaluate the effectiveness of our method on the large language model Llama3.2-3B, as shown in~\cref{tab:llama3b-pertask}.
 Due to the large scale of Llama3.2-3B, we focus solely on gradient-free merging methods and exclude Fisher merging.
 On average, our method outperforms the baseline across all merging techniques, including downstream task performance.
 Notably, the per-task improvement reaches up to $5.92\%$ on TA and $12.88\%$ on TIES.
 Furthermore, compared to previous results, we observe that although larger models generally achieve higher average performance than smaller ones, the performance gain from our method diminishes.
 A possible explanation is that as model size increases, its inherent knowledge also expands, which naturally enhances merging performance, thereby reducing the relative impact of our approach.